 - Requires technical knowledge

-As this stage if you are looking at VPS or cloud hosting there isn’t a lot of differences between the two generally speaking.
+At this stage if you are looking at VPS or cloud hosting there are not a lot of differences between the two generally speaking.
 So much so many hosting providers have already replaced VPS hosting with cloud hosting or cloud VPS.

 - High Security